Introduction to Communication Studies

 Internship in Communication

-Internships based on previous course work in the department are available in television, video, radio, motion pictures, sound recording, print and electronic journalism, photography, advertising, public relations, media archival work, arts administration, political media, or studies in popular culture.
-Prerequisites: at least 9 credits in the Communication Department, advanced sophomore standing, and permission of the director.
+Internships based on previous course work in the program are available in television, video, radio, motion pictures, sound recording, print and electronic journalism, photography, advertising, public relations, media archival work, arts administration, political media, or studies in popular culture.
+Prerequisites: at least 9 credits in the Communication program, advanced sophomore standing, and permission of the director.
 Graded pass/no pass only.
 Variable semesters.
-Burton, Kimball, Marcus, Zurawik.
+Burton, Kimball, Marcus, San Filippo.

 Applied Video Production